EdoKara/edokara.github.io/_posts/2023-07-23-Valve_Switcher.md

 # Outcomes

 This was a great experience for me.
 As a first foray into circuit design, I learned a lot in the week that this project took to implement.
-This project has given me a great foundation on circuit interpretation and design, and more confidence in the future when I want to create a custom-designed instrument.
+This project has given me a great foundation on circuit interpretation and design, and more confidence in the future when I want to create custom-designed tools and circuits.